erroronline1/caro/readme.md

 [Content](#Content)

 ### Calendar
 Add events to the calendar.
-The landing page gives a brief overview of weekly and daily events at a quick glance.
+The landing page gives a brief overview of weekly and daily scheduled events at a quick glance.
 Events can be added by every user, editing and deleting is permitted to elevated users including supervisors only.

 Events may trigger a [message](#conversations) to a defined user group if set.